binlecode/example-micronaut-crud-gorm/README.md

 # example-micronaut-crud-gorm
-simple micronaut example with CRUD restful API and hibernate gorm persistence layer
+Simple Micronaut example with CRUD restful API and hibernate GORM persistence layer.
+Application is implemented in groovy to leverage GORM and groovy AST compile-time AoP in general.

 ## Todos